rilhia/glucose-grand-prix/README.md

 ## 🧠 Final Thoughts

-The Glucose Grand Prix isn’t a replacement for traditional analysis.
-It’s a *complement*.
-A way to think differently about daily patterns, to stay engaged, and — frankly — to have a little fun.
+Glucose Grand Prix isn’t a replacement for traditional analysis.
+It’s a just a fun alternative way to look at your sugar data.
+This is just a proof of concept and could be enhanced to add many different features.

 If you build on it, I’d love to see what you create.
 Feel free to fork, remix, or race your own way.

 ---

-**Stay steady.
-Stay fast.**